Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The study of indirect bilirubin plays a crucial role in the diagnosis of hemolytic anemia.
-Normally, in the blood, 75% of the total bilirubin falls on the proportion of indirect (free) bilirubin and 25% on the share of direct (bound) bilirubin.
+The study of indirect bilirubin plays a key role in the diagnosis of hemolytic anemia.
+Normally, 75% of the total bilirubin in the blood is indirect (free) bilirubin and 25% is direct (bound) bilirubin.

-The content of indirect bilirubin increases with hemolytic anemia, pernicious anemia, with jaundice of newborns, Gilbert syndrome, Kriegler-Nayar syndrome, Rotor.
-An increase in the concentration of indirect bilirubin in hemolytic anemia is due to its intensive formation due to hemolysis of red blood cells, and the liver is incapable of forming such a large amount of bilirubin glucuronides.
-With these syndromes, the conjugation of indirect bilirubin with glucuronic acid is disrupted.
+The content of indirect bilirubin increases in hemolytic anemia, pernicious anemia, neonatal jaundice, Gilbert's, Crigler-Najjar, and Rotor syndromes.
+The increase in the concentration of indirect bilirubin in hemolytic anemia is due to its intensive formation as a result of hemolysis of erythrocytes, and the liver is unable to form such a large amount of bilirubin glucuronides.
+In the above syndromes, conjugation of indirect bilirubin with glucuronic acid is impaired.

 Pathogenetic classification of jaundice